TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 ###### MAX9814 (Microphone Amplifier chip)
 The MAX9814 microphone amplifier is a cheap, high grade microphone amplifier which features automatic gain control (AGC) and a low-noise microphone bias.
+The operating voltage (VDD) of the amplifier is 3.3 V dc to 5.5 V dc.
+The SNR is around 60 dB which means the output signal has a low noise value.
+The amplifier has three preset gains which are controlled by the user.
+The maximum gain (60 dB) is the default value and requires no

 # References